blcxtranslations/blcx/_translated/chapter-0038.md

 Being a big customer, Lin Xuan believed that even if the youth was dull in the head, he would not do something so reckless.
 Because to intentionally use the Reveal technique on another, according to the rules of the cultivation world, was very rude and even hostile behaviour

 After envisioning all the possible scenarios, Lin Xuan felt that there was no chance of any accidents and that there were no flaws.
-So he put on the mask, and suddenly, his appearance completely changed, turning him into a ruddy faced unrefined looking fellow.
+So he put on the mask, and suddenly, his appearance completely changed, turning him into a ruddy-faced unrefined looking fellow.

 Then, Lin Xuan placed a small round object underneath his tongue.
-This was also an item purchased in the the secular martial arts world and can change one's voice.
+This was also an item purchased in the-the secular martial arts world and can change one's voice.

 After completing all this, Lin Xuan walked out from behind the tree and continued to follow the youth at a constant pace.
-After walking for about a quarter of an hour, they arrived at an deserted place.
+After walking for about a quarter of an hour, they arrived at a deserted place.

 It was time to act!